isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Jan.rst

 .. _January:

 January, 2019
-##############
+#############

 **Bam Slicing on ISB-CGC**

-For this month’s Query of the Month, we’ll show how to accomplish an operation called “BAM slicing” on BAM files.
-We’ll show you can do this in a Jupyter notebook environment!
+For this month’s Query of the Month, we’ll show how to accomplish an operation called "BAM slicing" on BAM files.
+We'll show you can do this in a Jupyter notebook environment!

 BAM files are central to almost all genomic analyses.
 Often, they are very large in size, especially for larger genomes like the human genome.
-Frequently, researchers are only interested in extracting or “slicing out” subsections of the BAM file.
-The htslib library (release 1.4+) , a C-library used to manipulate high-throughput genomics data allows users to perform the BAM-slicing operation.
-The htslib library is bundled with the SAMtools software package, a widely used tool for NGS data manipulation (`http://www.htslib.org/doc/samtools.html <http://www.htslib.org/doc/samtools.html>`__).
+Frequently, researchers are only interested in extracting or "slicing out" subsections of the BAM file.
+The htslib library (release 1.4+), a C-library used to manipulate high-throughput genomics data allows users to perform the BAM-slicing operation.
+The htslib library is bundled with the SAMtools software package, a widely used tool for NGS data manipulation `http://www.htslib.org/doc/samtools.html <http://www.htslib.org/doc/samtools.html>`_ .
 There is also a python wrapper for SAMtools called PySAM (https://pysam.readthedocs.io/en/latest/api.html).

 In the Jupyter notebook (see link below), we demonstrate the following: